The Hitchhiker's Guide to Facebook Web Tracking with Invisible Pixels and Click IDs: Conclusion

-It seems that \FBCLID combined with \FBpixel could provide enough information to track users for a very long time, building individual history of activities per website.
-We are afraid that combating this tracking may turn out to be difficult: this tracking (i) is being implemented with first-party cookies that are difficult to block, (ii) seems to ignore user's preferences to ``reject all cookies'', and (iii) seems to be able to track users in the distant past.

-\point{Discussion on Countermeasures} To this day, preserving the privacy of online users still remains an open topic.
-While steps have been taken towards that by regulations (GDPR, e-Privacy) and efforts to limit the tracking have been performed by third parties (\eg\ Chrome and Safari browsers blocking third-party (cross-session) cookies), companies whose revenue heavily relies on advertising come up with novel ideas to preserve their advertising reach and profits.
-As we have shown, tracking through the \FB Pixel that utilizes first-party cookies and URL tags evades the blockade of third-party cookies, while still serving the same tracking purposes for \FB.
+\point{Countermeasures} Regardless of privacy regulations (GDPR, e-Privacy), and efforts to limit third-party tracking (\eg\ Chrome and Safari browsers blocking cross-session cookies), companies heavily relying on ads come up with novel ideas to preserve their ad reach and profits.
+For example, as shown here, with tracking through the \FB Pixel utilizing first-party cookies and URL tags that evade third-party cookie blockade.
+Privacy-focused browsers have been a subject of research~\cite{tracking-free-browser}, and recently Brave and Firefox~\cite{brave,firefox} adopted URL striping to avoid URL tagging such as with \textit{fbclid} parameters.
+Still, websites can share other IDs such as hashed emails, etc., thus, enabling \FB and other third parties of historical matching.

-Another solution employed by privacy browsers such as Brave and Firefox (~\cite{brave,firefox}) to the tagging of URLs is URL striping.
-These browsers strip the URLs from known tracking parameters such as the one we studied here: \textit{fbclid}.
-Although this is a step forward, it does not provide a concrete solution to the problem.
-In fact, and more recently, it was observed~\cite{encrypted-urls} that \FB started utilizing a different URL scheme for outgoing links, by encrypting the existence of click ids in the URL. \FB stated that the modification of the URLs with respect to the IDs was done as ``a privacy measure intended to deter scrapers from collecting and potentially misusing people's Facebook IDs''.
-Even if that is the case, this presents another obstacle on combating tracking through URL parameters.

-Finally, ad-blockers could be a potential solution as well to this problem.
-Ad-blockers such as Adblock Plus, block the requests that fetch third-party libraries and embed them into a website.
-This means that the call of the \FBP to the core library of \FB \textit{fbevents.js} is being blocked, thus forbidding client-side communication with \FB for sharing of user-performed website events and IDs.
-But once again, as previously mentioned, \FB has recently introduced the \FB Conversion API, which allows server-to-server communication between the website and \FB, potentially rendering the ad-blocking countermeasure ineffective.

-All these aforementioned efforts need to be investigated in the future in order to quantify how effective they can be, and if they are not, what other methods can be proposed by the security and privacy community.
-Indeed, it seems that while capturing browsing activity per site and user is becoming more expensive and difficult than in the past, large advertisers have both the capacity and utilities to continue doing so.
-Therefore, the question of how we can preserve the user's privacy under this type of behavioral tracking remains open.